Civio-Creative/bpi-compass/README.md

 # Compass — BPI Product Assessment
+Built as part of a product design and prototyping assessment for BPI Labs.

 Compass is a prototype tool that turns a campaign brief into a ranked list of media targets using policy elite engagement data.